SAP-samples/cloud-businessrules-samples/README.md

 * Download the content from [git](https://github.com/SAP/cloud-businessrules-samples/tree/master/cf-apps)
 * Follow the instructions in [README](https://github.com/SAP/cloud-businessrules-samples/blob/master/cf-apps/README.md)

-## Authors
-Archana Shukla
+## How to obtain support
+The project is provided "as-is", with no expected changes or support.

-## Copyright and License
+## License
-Copyright (c) 2017 SAP SE.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](https://github.com/SAP-samples/fsm-extension-sample/blob/master/LICENSE) file
-You may obtain a copy of the License at > http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.